 Make Regular Trips To The Pool

 The more often you visit the pool, the quicker your little ones will pick up swimming techniques.
-Start off with water wings and other swimming aids before encouraging them to try swimming in very shallow water without them.
+Start off with some good quality swimmers, water wings, and other swimming aids before encouraging them to try swimming in very shallow water without them.
 There may be tears at first, but persistence is key!
 Swimming trips with friends and family members will make it seem like fun and they will want to keep up with the big kids.

-If you have a pool at home, keep it clean and fresh, so the children can paddle at any time.
+If you have a pool at home, keep it clean and fresh, so the swimmers can paddle at any time.
 Use a solution to leaves and debris regularly to keep it sparkly clean.

 Go To The Beach

 Get your kids swimming in the ocean, as well as the pool.
 It will give them a respect for the ocean, and maybe they will like it more than a pool.
 Safety first, of course, never let kids swim in the sea alone, no matter how calm the water.

 When teaching a child how to swim, the best advice is to find an environment that they feel comfortable in.
 Whether this is in the pool or paddling in the sea, finding what suits them unlocks the confidence they need to get swimming!

 Use Learning Games

 These games can help any child on their swimming journey:

 - “Talking To The Fishies”: get your child to put his or her face in the water and blow bubbles.
 Then, turn your heads and submerge your ears to hear their response!
 While you demonstrate, make sure you come out of the water with a smile on your face, so your little one can see how fun it is.
 This can be done at the pool or just in the bath-tub.